Famine, Affluence, and Morality: Reception and criticism

+Support

-Philosopher Gilbert Harman considered "Famine, Affluence, and Morality" to be one of the most famous articles in ethics.
+Philosopher Gilbert Harman considered "Famine, Affluence, and Morality" to be "one of the most famous articles written in moral philosophy", as Helga Kuhse summarized Harman's view.
 In 1981, philosopher James Rachels said of the article: "one felt intellectual interest in the argument, but also guilt for not having contributed more money to relieve starvation".
 Singer's article inspired the writing of Peter Unger's 1996 book Living High and Letting Die.

 Philosopher William MacAskill was influenced by the essay, which he encountered in an undergraduate seminar; MacAskill later went on to be a founder of the effective altruism movement.
 In 2015, The New Republic noted the influence of Singer's essay on effective altruism.
 The "drowning child" analogy informs the title of the 2015 book Strangers Drowning by Larissa MacFarquhar, which documents the lives of various extreme altruists, some of whom were influenced by Singer's essay.

+Criticism and broader consideration

 A common criticism of Singer's essay is the demandingness objection.
-For example, the "supposed obligation" of Singer's essay has been criticised by John Arthur, by John Kekes, and by Kwame Anthony Appiah, and Singer's claim of a straight path from commonsense morality to great giving has also been disputed.
+For example, the "supposed obligation" of Singer's essay has been criticised by John Arthur in 1982, by John Kekes in 2002, and by Kwame Anthony Appiah in 2006, and Singer's claim of a straight path from commonsense morality to great giving has also been disputed.

-Quotations

-"[N]either our distance from a preventable evil nor the number of other people who, in respect to that evil, are in the same situation as we are, lessens our obligation to mitigate or prevent that evil."